ezgimez/ezgimez.github.io/index.md

 ## Updates

 * January 2025: Our workshop proposal titled *"Learn to Compress and Compress to Learn"* for [2025 IEEE International Symposium on Information Theory](https://2025.ieee-isit.org/) has been accepted!
+Check out our workshop website [here](https://learn-to-compress-workshop-isit.github.io/).

 * November 2024: In our recent [NeurIPS'24 workshop paper](https://openreview.net/forum?id=qcM1fkFj3Y), we discuss a few overarching *failure modes* of some popular class of neural compressors -- that is, their difficulty in learning discontinuous functions.